 - Its cost is relatively low

-This makes it a sustainable refrigerant from both environmental and economic perspectives.
+This makes it a sustainable refrigerant from both an environmental and economic perspective.

 Industrial applications of CO₂ in cooling systems

-The use of CO₂ has rapidly expanded across numerous sectors due to its technical and environmental advantages.
+The use of CO₂ has spread rapidly across numerous sectors due to its technical and environmental advantages.

 Commercial refrigeration

-One of the sectors where CO₂ has experienced the greatest growth is commercial refrigeration, especially in supermarkets and logistics centers.
+One of the areas where CO₂ has experienced the greatest growth is commercial refrigeration, especially in supermarkets and logistics centers.

-Large retail chains have adopted transcritical CO₂ systems for:
+Large distribution chains have adopted transcritical CO₂ systems for:

 - food storage